bugzilla/bugzilla/docs/en/rst/using/finding.rst

 Multiple Charts
 ---------------

-XXX This needs rewriting for the new UI.
+.. todo:: This needs rewriting for the new UI.

 The terms within a single row of a boolean chart are all constraints on a single piece of data.
 If you are looking for